BLaingb/team-management/README.md

 ### Backend
 Built on Django and Django Rest Framework.

 ### Frontend
 Built on React, using Tanstack Router for routing, Tanstack Query for data fetching, and ShadCN for UI.
+Why Vite & Tanstack instead of something like NextJS?
+Two reasons for my choice:
+1. Seems like an "internal app" use case, with no need for SEO optimizations and SSR/SSG features of larger frameworks, like Next/Remix/Nuxt/etc. A simple SPA with good routing seemed like a better fit.
+1. I've been meaning to try Tanstack Router for a while, this just seemed like a good opportunity for it.

 ## Running Locally
 ### Backend